Discordi0/Practice/HBT/Sherlock/RomCom.md

 A:

 I couldn't find this one in the $MFT file, so i had to check the $J (USN Journal).
-With that file i checked for
+With that file i checked for files created at the same time as the .pdf

 Q8: The exploit also drops a file to facilitate the persistence and execution of the backdoor.
 What is the path and name of this file?